 Critical thinking is, well, critical.
-By building these skills, you improve your ability to analyze information and come to the best decision possible.
+By developing critical thinking skills, you improve your ability to analyze information and come to the best decision possible.
 In this article, we cover the basics of critical thinking, as well as the seven steps you can use to implement the full critical thinking process.

 Critical thinking comes from asking the right questions to come to the best conclusion possible.
 Strong critical thinkers analyze information from a variety of viewpoints in order to identify the best course of action.

-Don’t worry if you don’t think you have strong critical thinking abilities.
+Don’t worry if you don’t think you have strong critical thinking skills.
 In this article, we’ll help you build a foundation for critical thinking so you can absorb, analyze, and make informed decisions.

 Critical thinking is the ability to collect and analyze information to come to a conclusion.
 Being able to think critically is important in virtually every industry and applicable across a wide range of positions.
 That’s because critical thinking isn’t subject-specific—rather, it’s your ability to parse through information, data, statistics, and other details in order to identify a satisfactory solution.